 If you miss your assigned campsite, you may not select another campsite.
-Please proceed downstream to May Flats, the overflow camp site, and stay there.
-May Flats is approximately 20.3 miles from the Loma boat launch on river right.
+Please proceed downstream to the Westwater takeout.

 What additional specific rules are in place for Ruby Horsethief?

-For more rules and regulations, please browse through the links in the brown box at the top of this page.
+For more rules and regulations, please browse through the links in the brown box at the top of the previous page.
 There is a link for rules and regulations, as well as required materials for all trips down Ruby-Horsethief.
-If you have further questions that cannot be answered on the website, feel free to contact the permit office at 970-244-3050 or firstname.lastname@example.org.
+If you have further questions that cannot be answered on the website, feel free to email firstname.lastname@example.org.
 You can also call the front desk at 970-244-3000

 |USA.GOV | No Fear Act | DOI | Disclaimer | About BLM | Notices | Social Media Policy|